knrt10/kubernetes-basicLearning/readme.md

 > <em>- Image taken from other source.</em>

 When a monolithic application can’t be scaled out because one of its parts is unscalable, splitting the app into microservices allows you to horizontally scale the parts that allow scaling out.
-The parts that don't scale hoirzontally can be scaled vertically instead.
+The parts that don't scale horizontally can be scaled vertically instead.

 #### Deploying Microservices